Marsala Wine: History, Information, Interesting Facts

 Studying a wine, it happens quite often to come across interesting stories: Marsala wine is no exception.
 Even if it was an Englishman the first to understand its great potential, as English were the first to appreciate it, it was an Italian family who made it famous worldwide: the Florios.
 Let’s deepen the knowledge of this delicious ‘fortified’ wine.
-Let’s find out how it’s made.
 Let’s visit its places.
+Let’s meet its people.

 According to the most widely known story, it was the year 1773 when the ship on which Mr. John Woodhouse was travelling, chased by a storm, had to seek refuge in the small port of Marsala.